Braical/Binance-Data/Readme.md

 ## Features

-- Downloads historical price data (monthly klines) for the top 100 tickers by trading volume.
+- Downloads historical price data (minute klines) for a list of tickers.
 - Saves the data to a SQLite database.
 - Uses multiprocessing to download data for multiple tickers concurrently.
 - Skips tickers for which data has already been downloaded.